 How much output is produced and consumed from the operation, and how the key is derived, depends on the key type.
-Table 6 describes the required key derivation procedures for standard key derivation algorithms.
+Table 6 on page 213 describes the required key derivation procedures for standard key derivation algorithms.
 Implementations can use other methods for implementation-specific algorithms.